Director of The Gavin Mahlie “All Things Shakespeare” Training Program

 Director of Cymbeline

-Mr. Clare was first an actor with the Royal Shakespeare Company (RSC) then a Staff Director at the UK’s National Theatre, before deciding to concentrate primarily on Shakespeare.
+Mr. Clare was first an actor with the Royal Shakespeare Company then a Staff Director at the UK’s National Theatre, before deciding to concentrate primarily on Shakespeare.
 With a doctorate from Oxford University, where he also taught, he is now an internationally recognized specialist whose freelance credits during the past decade include working regularly as a verse and text coach with the RSC core ensemble, and with Steppenwolf (Chicago) here in the US.
 He has taught and/or directed Shakespeare all over the world, including directing three Hindi productions in New Delhi, India.
 In the UK, he established the MA Classical Acting course at the Central School of Speech and Drama, and led it for its first three years.
-His US credits include recent productions at the Juilliard School, NYU Tisch (Graduate Acting), the Academy for Classical Acting in Washington DC, Kentucky Shakespeare, Marin Shakespeare Company, the American Shakespeare Center (Staunton, VA), and USC Los Angeles.
-He devised a special programme of Shakespeare sonnets with jazz which he performed in Hobart, Australia and Limerick, Ireland, and is soon to perform at Blues Alley in Washington DC.
-He also produced and performed in an evening celebrating ‘Shakespeare in Words and Music’ at the John F. Kennedy Center for the Performing Arts, Washington DC, starring Andre Braugher, the Last Stand Quartet, and also Reiko Aylesworth, to whom he is married.
+His US credits include recent productions at the Juilliard School, NYU Tisch (Graduate Acting), the Academy for Classical Acting in Washington DC, Kentucky Shakespeare, Marin Shakespeare Company, the American Shakespeare Center, and USC Los Angeles.
+He also produced and performed in an evening celebrating Shakespeare in Words and Music at the John F. Kennedy Center for the Performing Arts, Washington DC, starring Andre Braugher, the Last Stand Quartet, and also Reiko Aylesworth, to whom he is married.

 Director of The Importance of Being Earnest